chromaui/chromatic-docs/custom-ci-provider.md

 Read our official <a href="/docs/cli#chromatic-options">CLI documentation</a>.
 </div>

 Including the `--auto-accept-changes` flag ensures all incoming changes will be accepted as baselines.
-Additionally you'll maintain a clean `master` branch.
+Additionally you'll maintain a clean `main` branch.

 #### Run Chromatic on external forks of open source projects